tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 ### Facility Audit

-Using a phone only, make sure that the data in your system is in sync with your fish facility.
+Using only a phone, the user can make sure that the data in the system is in sync with the physical fish facility.
-Very fast and efficient update of the stocks and fish counts as you go from tank to tank.
+This allows a very fast and efficient update of the stocks and fish counts as you go from tank to tank.

 ### Tank Walker

-Any time the user sets a filter (for example, stocks over 800 days old, or "my stocks") they can use the *Tank Walker* feature on their phone to make an ordered walk to the tanks that contain those stocks.
+Any time the user sets a filter (for example, stocks over 800 days old, or "my stocks") they can use the *Tank Walker* feature on their phone to guide them to the tanks that contain those stocks.

 ### Stock Report

-All the data about stocks exported to excel.
+All the data about stocks can be exported to excel.

 ## Mutations and Transgenes